MicrosoftDocs/win32/desktop-src/TaskSchd/starting-an-executable-when-a-task-is-registered.md

 ---
 title: Starting an Executable When a Task is Registered
-description: Writing a task that starts an executable when a task is registered is done by defining a registration trigger and an executable action. ms.assetid: '426fa79d-7f0d-42fb-a8c4-15981d13be71'
+description: Writing a task that starts an executable when a task is registered is done by defining a registration trigger and an executable action. ms.assetid: 426fa79d-7f0d-42fb-a8c4-15981d13be71
+keywords:
-keywords: ["Task Scheduler examples Task Scheduler , registration trigger"]
+- Task Scheduler examples Task Scheduler , registration trigger ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Starting an Executable When a Task is Registered